Drip · Agents & RAG · 16 min read

 Most agent bugs in production look like model bugs.
 The agent forgets a constraint it was told at turn 1.
 It contradicts a rule it just acknowledged.
 It loops because it can’t see the tool error from three turns ago.
 Engineers reach for a better model.
 The bug doesn’t go away.
 The bug isn’t in the model — it’s in the context the model sees at the moment of failure.

-Phil Schmid’s April 2026 essay crystallized what production teams had been doing for months under different names: a single four-operation framework that covers most of the fixes.
+Lance Martin’s June 2025 Context Engineering for Agents crystallized what production teams had been doing for months under different names: a single four-operation framework that covers most of the fixes.
+Anthropic’s September 2025 Effective context engineering for AI agents independently arrived at the same four production techniques.

 § 01 · WRITE — PERSIST OUTSIDE THE WINDOWYour prompt is not memory.
 Stop using it like one.